Conference Theme - Successful Implementation of a CADD System

 is offering some training sessions before and after the conference.
 See the

-PDF file for additional details and to sign up.
+for additional details and to sign up.
 Registration is on a first-come, first-served basis and is at a substantially lower price than a normal

 training session.